EricaLinaG/Emacsn/README.md

 ### profiles.mk
 Look at
     [_profiles.mk_](https://github.com/EricaLinaG/Emacsn/blob/main/profiles.mk)
     and add your own emacs config into the mix.
-Directions are at the top of the makefile .
+Directions are at the top of the makefile.
+Or just do `make install-new-default ...`

 ### Incorporate your Emacs configuration as the default.
-    - Visit _profiles.mk_
-    - Add your Emacs profile definition to it.
-    - Set it to the default
-    - Reinstall the default profiles with yours.
+  - `make install-new-default name=my-profile-name repo=The-url-to-my-emacs-repo`
+    - This can be broken into steps if you wish.
+      - `make new-profile name=my-profile-name repo=The-url-to-my-emacs-repo`
+        - Optionally edit the new profile entry in _profiles.mk_.
+      - `make assign-default name=my-profile-name`
-    `make reinstall-default-profiles`
+      - `make reinstall-default-profiles`

 ### See how profile entries are made.
   - Look at _~/.emacs-profiles.el_